21 June 2026

 LBJ was actually quite a good president, if you get down to it.
 Unfortunately, Goldwater's tactic wound up destroying him in the end.
 Johnson understood that expanding VietNam was a huge mistake and that the Gulf of Tonkin incident was nothing, but Goldwater managed to inflate it to something that Johnson could not pretend to ignore.
 The Great Society, Voting Rights Act, Medicare, etc., were really good things.
 He would be at the top of this list without VietNam.

-Ford: The least bad GOP president.
+Ford: After Ike, the least bad GOP president.
 He had the luck to serve in Nixon's wake and looked wonderful by comparison.
 He did very little, and was convincingly (and rightly) defeated by Carter.

 Bush41: Perhaps the most competent R since Nixon, but mostly a promoter of Evil.
 His alignment with the Oil industry being his worst problem.
 Clinton mopped the floor with him in '92.
 GOP'ers will tell you that Clinton only won because Perot stole votes from Clinton, but the numbers tell a quite different story.